prrlesmac/epl_simulator/README.md

 to deploy into AWS

 ToDos:
+dont run sims on docker, only app deploy run sims using airflow write tests write exceptions and raise errors do a good readme with instructions for deploying, setting up a db, secrets to setup, etc...
-Get a static IP address in the Ec2 instance think of adding non-GD/GF tie-breakers dont run sims on docker, only app deploy run sims using airflow use cli to run commands output data into a DB or S3 bucket create cicd create job for refreshing data (hourly?) make a decent front-end write tests write exceptions and raise errors
+Get a static IP address in the Ec2 instance parametrize table name outputs in SQL think of adding non-GD/GF tie-breakers use cli to run commands create job for refreshing data (hourly?) make a decent front-end